 Cyprien Gaillard’s Nightlife is an installation comprised of a 3D film that was shot over the course of two years in various locations including Cleveland, Los Angeles and Berlin.
 Nightlife displayed in 2015 was the main piece in Gaillard’s exhibition titled Where Nature Runs Riot.
 Nightlife was shot using cutting-edge imaging techniques as well as drones, which explains how the camera flows and glided up close with ease.

 Part one: Rodin’s Thinker, 1880

 Nightlife took almost two years to complete, featuring night scenes from the three cities.
 Nightlife was segmented into four parts, starting with a portion of a film from Rodin’s sculpture The Thinker, which was created in 1880.
 The Thinker had been partly destroyed in during a bombing1 orchestrated by a radical political group known as Weather Underground in 1970.
-The violent act of the bombing, was in turn, exemplified in the film by the Hollywood juniper plant, which is what was featured in the second part.
+The violent act of the bombing was exemplified in the film by the Hollywood juniper plant, which was featured in the second part.

 Part two: The Hollywood Juniper

 The Hollywood Juniper plant refers to a species of tree that has non-native origins in California.
 The tree is seen whipping itself vigorously against several infrastructural surfaces like cement walls and chain fences.
 The flora shot by Gaillard was all non-indigenous species.
 Notably, like the Hollywood Juniper or palm trees, many other plants that inhabit the California region were imported to the city for the 1932 Summer Olympic Games2 in Los Angeles, which in turn transformed the city into an exotic and perpetual holiday destination.
 The Hollywood Juniper is featured severally in Gaillard’s other works.